misleadingname/scavenger/README.md

 <p align="center">
     <img src=".github/logo.png" alt="Scavenger"><br>
-  "The no nonsense barebones pure PHP framework."
+  "The no nonsense tiny pure PHP framework."
 </p>

-A simple PHP barebones backend framework for smaller scale projects that don't need anything extensive or complicated such as [Laravel](https://github.com/laravel/laravel).
+A simple tiny PHP backend framework for smaller scale projects that don't need anything extensive or complicated such as [Laravel](https://github.com/laravel/laravel).
 You provide the clientside environment yourself.